thelfer/tfel/docs/web/glossary.md

 This entry describes the emissivity of the surface of a material is its effectiveness in emitting energy as thermal radiation.

-* alternative names: Emissivity
 * units:
   *SI: kg.m.T^{−3}
 * type: scalar

 # The `EquivalentPlasticStrain` entry

-This entry describes The equivalent plastic strain.
+This entry describes the equivalent plastic strain.

-* alternative names: EquivalentPlasticStrain
 * units:
 no units specified
 * type: scalar

 # The `EquivalentStrain` entry

-This entry describes la somme des déformations plastiques ou viscoplastiques équivalentes.

-* alternative names: EquivalentStrain
+This entry describes the sum of all plastic and viscoplastic equivalent strains.

 * units:
 no units specified
 * type: scalar

 ## Notes

-Cette quantité n'a pas de sens physique directe.
+This quantity has no direct physical meaning.

 # The `EquivalentViscoplasticStrain` entry

-This entry describes The equivalent viscoplastic strain.
+This entry describes the equivalent viscoplastic strain.

-* alternative names: EquivalentViscoplasticStrain
 * units:
 no units specified
 * type: scalar

 # The `FastNeutronFluence_01MeV` entry

-This entry describes la fluence rapide.

-* alternative names: FastNeutronFluence (>0.1 MeV)
+This entry describes the fast neutron fluence, where the limit for fast neutron is 0.1 MeV.

 * units:
   *SI: n.m^{-2}
 * type: scalar

 # The `FastNeutronFluence_1MeV` entry

-This entry describes la fluence rapide.

-* alternative names: FastNeutronFluence (>1 MeV)
+This entry describes the fast neutron fluence, where the limit for fast neutron is 1 MeV.

 * units:
   *SI: n.m^{-2}
 * type: scalar

 # The `FastNeutronFlux_01MeV` entry

-This entry describes le flux de neutron rapide.
+This entry describes the fast neutron fluence.

-* alternative names: FastNeutronFlux (>0.1 MeV)
 * units:
   *SI: n.m^{-2}.s^{-1}
 * type: scalar

 # The `FastNeutronFlux_1MeV` entry

-This entry describes le flux de neutron rapide.
+This entry describes the fast neutron fluence.

-* alternative names: FastNeutronFlux (>1 MeV)
 * units:
   *SI: n.m^{-2}.s^{-1}
 * type: scalar